senki20/The-Lost-Stories-of-the-Dep/README.md

 ### version 0.12

--Added Health Bar
+- Added Health Bar
--Added Ragdoll physics on death
+- Added Ragdoll physics on death
--Added Main Menu
+- Added Main Menu
--Added Tutorial Map
+- Added Tutorial Map
--Added new sword (not in use yet)
+- Added new sword (not in use yet)
--Fixed Sword sometimes not triggering hit
+- Fixed Sword sometimes not triggering hit

 ### version 0.11